v1alina/thesis/README.md

 *Master Thesis Project, Digital Humanities, Communication & Information Studies, Miriam Weigand*

 ---
 My master thesis project on accountability in AI regulation.
-The thesis explore the use of topic modeling to find associated words and passages related to *accountability* in a corpus of AI regulatory frameworks.
+The thesis explores the use of topic modeling to find associated words and passages related to *accountability* in a corpus of AI regulatory frameworks.
+In doing so accountability is contextualised as both a normative and legal concept, which is intertwined with related concepts such as reliability, transparency and more.

 ## View notebooks and topic model visualisations